-(known as the residence rules).
-These rules are satisfied if the applicant is, for example:

-- a worker or is self-employed in accordance with the EEA regulations 14; - a family member of such a worker or self-employed person; - a worker who has ceased activity, for example because of retirement or incapacity, or a family member of such a worker; - a family member of a deceased worker; - a refugee; - is receiving Income Support, income-based Jobseeker's Allowance, incomerelated Employment and Support Allowance or Universal Credit (but this does not apply if a new applicant is receiving income-based Jobseeker's Allowance and their right to reside was decided only on the basis that they were a jobseeker or the family member of a jobseeker). - 64.
+- 61. Council tax reduction is payable only to those applicants who live in in Great Britain and, in some circumstances, people are treated as if they are not in Great Britain and are therefore excluded from the scheme.
+This applies where they do not satisfy the habitual residence test and where they are subject to immigration control. - 62.
+The habitual residence test is in two parts: first, an applicant must show that they are habitually resident (intend to settle and make their home in the UK, Channel Islands, Isle of Man, or the Republic of Ireland).
+Secondly, EEA nationals (people from EU countries together with Norway, Iceland, Switzerland and Liechtenstein) must have a legal right to live in the UK and claim benefits, i.e. a 'right to reside' in the UK (known as the residence rules).
+These rules are satisfied if the applicant is, for example: - a worker or is self-employed in accordance with the EEA regulations16; - a family member of such a worker or self-employed person; - a worker who has ceased activity, for example because of retirement or incapacity, or a family member of such a worker; - a family member of a deceased worker; - a refugee; - is receiving Income Support, income-based Jobseeker's Allowance, incomerelated Employment and Support Allowance or Universal Credit (but this does not apply if a new applicant is receiving income-based Jobseeker's Allowance and their right to reside was decided only on the basis that they were a jobseeker or the family member of a jobseeker). - 63.
 However, there are some circumstances in which EEA nationals have been granted leave to enter or remain in the United Kingdom but who do not satisfy the habitual residence test for the purposes of applying for council tax reduction.
 An EEA national who is a jobseeker is not treated as having the right to reside for the purposes of applying for council tax reduction simply by being a jobseeker.
-With some exceptions in respect of Northern Ireland, EEA nationals who are granted leave to enter, or remain in, the United Kingdom solely as a result of satisfying the special immigration rules that allowed EEA citizens to remain in the UK after the withdrawal from the EU (the settlement scheme), do not satisfy the habitual residence test simply because of these provisions. - 65.
-British citizens returning to the UK after a period of living or working abroad have an automatic right to reside in the UK, but they do need to show that they are habitually resident in the UK. - 66.
-An applicant who has entered the UK from Afghanistan is treated as habitually resident in the UK if they: - have been granted leave to remain in accordance with the Afghan Relocations and Assistance Policy, the Afghan Citizens Resettlement Scheme or the previous scheme for locally employed staff in Afghanistan; or - left Afghanistan in connection with the collapse of the Afghan government that took place on 15 August 2021.
+With some exceptions in respect of Northern Ireland, EEA nationals who are granted leave to enter, or remain in, the United Kingdom solely as a result of satisfying the special immigration rules that allowed EEA citizens to remain in the UK after the withdrawal from the EU (the settlement scheme), do not satisfy the habitual residence test simply because of these provisions.17

-&lt;sup>14 The Immigration (European Economic Area) Regulations 2016.
+16 The Immigration (European Economic Area) Regulations 2016.
 These regulations were repealed in 2020 but some provisions, including definitions, were retained under the Citizens' Rights (Application Deadline and Temporary Protection) (EU Exit) Regulations 2020.

-&lt;sup>15 See regulation 12 of the Council Tax Reduction (Prescribed Requirements) (England) Regulations 2012, paragraphs 4, 4A and 4B, for a full list of circumstances where an applicant has been given leave to enter or remain in the UK but who does not satisfy the habitual residence test.
+17 See regulation 12 of the Council Tax Reduction (Prescribed Requirements) (England) Regulations 2012, paragraphs 4, 4A and 4B, for a full list of circumstances where an applicant has been given leave to enter or remain in the UK but who does not satisfy the habitual residence test.